Trouble sleeping is one of the most common conditions that first world citizens deal with today.

 3. Passion Flower

 A plant native to both North and South America, the passion flower has been appreciated for millennia because of its ability to have a unique calming effect.
-The Native Americans and Aztecs have used this herb to treat anxiety, insomnia, seizures and hypomania.
+The Native Americans and Aztecs have used this herb to treat a wide variety of health issues.

 Passion flower can be taken as an extract in a tincture or liquid, as well as capsules with the dry herb.
 It can also be made into a tea, because this is another natural herb.
 You can boil the dry leaf or flower directly for a few minutes and then enjoy an hour before bed.